odgrim/claude-code-lsps/README.md

 This repository contains a [Claude Code marketplace](https://code.claude.com/docs/en/plugin-marketplaces) with plugins that offer LSP servers for TypeScript, Rust, Python, Go, Java, Kotlin, C/C++, PHP, Ruby, C#, PowerShell, HTML/CSS, LaTeX, and BSL (1C:Enterprise).
 [LSP servers](https://microsoft.github.io/language-server-protocol) provide powerful and familiar code intelligence features to IDEs, and now Claude Code directly.

-[**Claude Code is going to officially support LSP soon.**](https://www.reddit.com/r/ClaudeAI/comments/1otdfo9/lsp_is_coming_to_claude_code_and_you_can_try_it)  In 2.0.30 (October 31st) they adding the working beginnings of a system to run LSP servers from plugins automatically on startup, and an `LSP` tool (enable via `$ENABLE_LSP_TOOL=1`) that Claude can use to
+[**Claude Code officially supports LSP.**](https://www.reddit.com/r/ClaudeAI/comments/1otdfo9/lsp_is_coming_to_claude_code_and_you_can_try_it)  In 2.0.74 they officially added it to the [changelog](https://github.com/anthropics/claude-code/blob/main/CHANGELOG.md#2074].
+Previously, the new `LSP` builtin tool had to be enabled manaually via `$ENABLE_LSP_TOOL=1`.

+Claude can the LSP tool to
 - Go to the definition for symbols (`goToDefinition`)
+- Go to the implementation for symbols (`goToImplementation`)
 - Hover over symbols (`hover`)
 - List all the symbols in a file (`documentSymbol`)
 - Find all references to a symbol (`findReferences`)
 - Search for symbols across the workspace (`workspaceSymbol`)
+- Get the call hierarchy for a given function (`prepareCallHierarchy`)
+- Find all functions that call a given function (`incomingCalls`)
+- Find all functions/methods called by a given function (`outgoingCalls`)

 > [!warning]
 > Support for LSP in Claude Code is pretty raw still.
 There are bugs in the different LSP operations, no documention, and no UI indication that your LSP servers are started/running/have errors or even exist.
 But it's there, and with [tweakcc](https://github.com/Piebald-AI/tweakcc) you can make it work.

 ## Patching Claude Code

-You can manually patch it, but it's much easier to use [tweakcc](https://github.com/Piebald-AI/tweakcc) to automatically detect your Claude Code installation (npm or native) apply the necessary patches.

-Run `npx tweakcc --apply`.
-It will automatically patch your Claude Code installation to make LSP support usable.
+Run `npx tweakcc --apply`. [tweakcc](https://github.com/Piebald-AI/tweakcc) automatically detects your Claude Code installation (npm or native) and applies the necessary patches.
+It will automatically patch your Claude Code installation to make CC's builtin LSP support usable.
 (It also does a bunch of other things like let you customize all the system prompt parts, create new CC themes, change the thinking verbs, and a lot more.)

-If you'd like to apply the patches yourself, go the bottom of this page.

 ## Installing the plugins